PostHog/posthog.com/contents/blog/company-survey-h1-2024.md

 At PostHog, we want to build the [most transparent company in the world](/handbook/people/overview) – and the best place for people to work in general.
 To find out how we’re doing, we run bi-annual team surveys.
 And to be totally transparent, we’re going to publish them here for anyone to see.

-We had a 79% response rate, or 33 out of 42 eligible respondents.
-For our last survey, we had a 74% response rate.
+We had a 79% response rate, or 33 out of 42 eligible respondents, for our H1 2024 survey.
+For our last survey, which covered Q4 2023, we had a 74% response rate.
 Since then, we’ve added 14 new team members and lost three.
 Ideally we’d get a response rate of 90% or higher, though we did have a good cross section of teams and tenures.

-We asked 14 questions based on the ones used by [Culture Amp](https://www.cultureamp.com/).
-Questions cover categories such as company, confidence, culture, and growth.
-12 of the questions we asked required a response ranging from 1, meaning strongly disagree, to 5, meaning strongly agree:
+We asked 14 questions covering categories such as company, confidence, culture, and growth.
+12 of the questions we asked required a response ranging from 1, meaning strongly disagree, to 5, meaning strongly agree.
+These questions also had an optional text field for people to add comments:

 * PostHog is in a position to really succeed over the next three years.
 * I understand PostHog's goals and can see how my work contributes to them.